 These follow-ups are usually sent through the webinar provider, so you don’t need to integrate your marketing tools to remind registrants to sign up.
 However, webinar services’ follow-up capabilities are somewhat limited, so you should be ready to move the conversation from automated webinar-related messaging to the main email list(s) you maintain.

 Advantages of online webinar solutions

 Webinars are quite beneficial to many businesses.
 They’re excellent for capturing leads and are often more effective at selling high-ticket products and services than static landing pages.
 That doesn’t mean a webinar is the right solution for every marketing problem.
 However, using a good webinar service can help you in a number of ways:

 A webinar can be a great way to quickly establish a startup or consultant as a valuable resource and/or expert in their field.
 If your audience believes you’ve delivered on your webinar’s promise, they’re more inclined to believe other claims you make and other pitches you might have queued up.
-If you can keep people engaged, they’ll probably remember attending your webinar better than they would’ve remembered a really long blog post they happened to find on Google.
+If you can keep people engaged, they’ll probably remember attending your webinar better than they would’ve remembered any article they could've read.